Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Evaluation and Results

 As can be seen in Figure \ref{fig:joint}, both the PVAE and PVAE-BERT perform decently in language-to-action translation, and produce joint angle values that are in line with and very similar to the original descriptions.
 In the bottom left plot, we can see that the joint trajectories output by the PVAE-BERT are more accurate than those produced by the PVAE.
 We hypothesise that the error margins are negligible and both, PVAE-BERT and the PVAE, succeed in language-to-action translation.
 Since we did not realise the actions with the generated joint values in the simulation, we do not report the language-to-action translation accuracies in Table \ref{tab:results2}.
 However, we calculated the mean squared errors (MSE) for both the PVAE and PVAE-BERT, which were both very close to zero.
 Therefore, it is fair to say that both architectures recognise language and translate it to action successfully.

 Language-to-language translation, however, suffers a bigger performance drop when BERT is used as language encoder; PVAE-BERT reconstructs around $80\%$ of the descriptions correctly (see Table \ref{tab:results2}).
 We hypothesise that this is partly due to having an asymmetric language autoencoder with a BERT encoder and an LSTM decoder.
-This is further supported by the original architecture, which has a symmetric language VAE, achieving $100\%$ of accuracy in the same task.
+The BERT-base language encoder constitutes the overwhelming majority of parameters in the PVAE-BERT model, which renders the language VAE heavily skewed to the encoder half.
+This may affect the performance of the language decoder when translating back to the description from the hidden code produced mainly by BERT as the decoder's parameters constitute less than 1\% of the parameters of the language VAE.
+This hypothesis is further supported by the original architecture, which has a symmetric language VAE, achieving $100\%$ of accuracy in the same task.

 Nevertheless, our findings shows that the PVAE-BERT model achieves stable language-to-language translation performance even when the given descriptions do not comply with the fixed grammar and are full commands such as `\texttt{push the blue cube slowly}' or have a different word order such as `\texttt{quickly push blue}'.
 To turn predefined descriptions into full commands, we add the words `\texttt{the}' and `\texttt{cube}' to the descriptions and we also experiment with adding the word `\texttt{please}' and changing the word order as can be seen from the examples given in Table \ref{tab:descvar}.
 Although it is not explicitly stated in the table for space reasons, we alternate between the main elements of the descriptions as in the other experiments following the vocabulary; for example, `\texttt{push}' can be replaced by `\texttt{move-up}' and `\texttt{quickly}' can be replaced by `\texttt{fast}'.
 Moreover, we achieve consistent language-to-action translation performance with PVAE-BERT when we test it with different description types shown in the table - consult Figure \ref{fig:joint} bottom right plot.
 As the PVAE-BERT performs consistently even with descriptions not following the predefined grammar, we can see that the adoption of a language model to the architecture is promising towards acquiring natural language understanding skills.